Myths About Ice Dams

 Here’s our take.

-In the High Sierras we see all sorts of winter conditions resulting in various ice formations: light snows, heavy snows, dry snows, wet snows, sometimes drenched with torrential rains that turn snow into a solid ice mass; temperatures well below 0°, temperature swings of 60° or more in a single day.
+In the High Sierras we see all sorts of winter conditions resulting in various ice formations: light snows, heavy snows, dry snows, wet snows, sometimes drenched with torrential rains that turn snow into a solid ice mass; temperatures well below 0°, temperature swings of 60° or more in a single day, and the list goes on.

-We’ve made the Radiant Edge family of ice melt products the ideal solution for all conditions.
+We’ve made the Summit family of ice melt products the ideal solution for all conditions.

 Ice Dam Myth #1